Bumblebee (DC Comics)

 Bumblebee (Karen Beecher-Duncan) is a superheroine appearing in American comic books published by DC Comics and other related media, commonly as a member of the Teen Titans.
-She first appeared as Karen in December 1976's Teen Titans (volume 1) #45, and adopted the Bumblebee identity three issues later.
-Historically, Bumblebee is sometimes considered DC Comics' first Black woman superhero character, though this distinction is also accorded to Nubia, a less traditional costumed crimefighter than Bumblebee, who debuted several years earlier in 1973.
+She first appeared as Karen in December 1976's Teen Titans #45, and adopted the Bumblebee identity three issues later.
+Historically, Bumblebee is sometimes considered DC Comics' first Black woman superhero character, though this distinction is also accorded to Nubia, a less traditional costumed crimefighter than Bumblebee, who debuted three years earlier in 1973.

+Bumblebee has been substantially adapted into media outside comics, primarily in association with the Teen Titans.
+T'Keyah Crystal Keymáh, Ozioma Akagha, Masasa Moyo, Kimberly Brooks, and Teala Dunn have voiced the character in animated television series and films.

 Publication history

 Karen Beecher first appeared in Teen Titans #45 and was created by writer Bob Rozakis and artist Irv Novick.
 Her Bumblebee alias first appeared in Teen Titans #48.

-Character biography
+Fictional character biography

 Teen Titans

-Scientist Karen Beecher is the girlfriend of Teen Titans member the Herald (a.k.a.
-Mal Duncan).
-To help make Herald look good in front of the team, Karen secretly made herself a bumblebee-themed supersuit and attacked the Teen Titans.
-She escaped without her true identity being revealed.
+Karen Beecher is a scientist and the girlfriend of Teen Titans member Mal Duncan, also known as Herald.
+Karen secretly builds a bumblebee-themed supersuit and attacks the Teen Titans in an attempt to bolster Mal's reputation.
+She escapes without her true identity being revealed.

-When she later explained to Mal and the Titans what she had done, they were impressed enough to offer her membership, which she accepted.
-She and Mal subsequently moved to the new Titans West team, having relocated to San Francisco.
-When the Titans team dissolved for a time, Karen and Mal married and 'retired' from superheroics.
-Karen took a job with S.T.A.R.
-Labs, where she designs non-lethal weaponry.

-They have returned to crime-fighting from time to time to assist the team, most notably during a short-lived revival of Titans West and the JLA/Titans event, which reunited everyone involved with the team.
-A fight broke out over the fate of Victor Stone, Cyborg.
-Bumblebee personally fought Zauriel, a member of the Justice League.
-Despite the assistance of the current Supergirl, Bumblebee was swiftly defeated.

-Following this, Mal and Karen briefly joined the latest incarnation of Titans West (now called Titans L.A.), but this incarnation of the team never really got off the ground, and the heroes returned to their lives of semi-retirement.

-Several years later, Mal and Karen briefly returned to action as part of a team of over two dozen past and present Titans who were called in to stop a rampaging Doctor Light.
+When Karen explains her actions to the Titans, they are impressed and allow her into the team.
+After the Titans disband, Karen and Mal marry and retire from heroics, with the former being employed at S.T.A.R.
+Labs.
+The two briefly join Titans West, which soon disbands.